 This old ferry, the SS Rotterdam from the Holland-America Line is now a hotel, party- and wedding location, and restaurant all in one.
 Bought by the owner of Hotel New York in Rotterdam the boat is transformed into a hip and trendy location.
 The initial plan for it was not too costly, but in the end over €250 million Euros were put into restoring this ship a great state.
 Want to go for a swim in summer?
 There is a pool on one of the roof terraces, which you can enter for free!

 And don’t forget!
-If you’re going to study abroad, anywhere in the world, you can live rent-free for a whole semester.
-Just sign-up for the Uniplaces Scholarship!
+If you’re going to study abroad, anywhere in the world, you can find good places to rent for a whole semester with the help of Uniplaces!

 Thanks for reading this post!
 We hope to see you soon, coming back for more.